Bennett Barouch, Senior Software Executive

 Senior Engineer, Compiler (interpreter) development

-Led development of virtual personal assistant technology that became the basis of MyTalk 11 years before Siri.
-The same core technology also became the first instance of voice-based assistance in the OnStar service from General Motors.
-This work was made part of the permanent collection of the Smithsonian Institute, for Outstanding Achievement in Information Technology.
-Helped develop a write-once and run anywhere interpreted language in the same time frame as the first releases of Java.
+Led development of virtual personal assistant technology that became the basis of the first instance of voice-based assistance in the OnStar service from General Motors, a supplemental product offered by Excite, and an independent product called MyTalk.
+This work was made part of the permanent collection of the Smithsonian Institute, for Outstanding Achievement in Information Technology in 1999.
+It was essentially Siri, about a dozen years before Siri was released by Apple.
+Helped develop a write-once and run anywhere interpreted language (Telescript) in the same time frame as the first releases of Java.
 Designed and implemented a multi-platform build system, reduced time from spec to release, simultaneously reducing bug count and increasing release pace to every three weeks instead of every few months.
-In addition to local teams, managed a vendor producing a significant subset of the work.
+When I was hired the engineering department was about 20 people.
+I helped grow it to 50 in about a year, and later also had responsibility for a development partner with a staff of about 100.

 Cadence Design Systems, San Jose, CA